Noisy Sorting Capacity: Proof of Achievability results

 \emph{\textbf{Proposed Fixed-length Noisy Sorting Code:}} The proposed fixed-length noisy sorting code uses the well-known insertion sort along with the BZ algorithm.
-More specifically, for each $i \in \{1,\ldots,n-1\}$, the BZ algorithm is used to \emph{insert} $\theta_{n-i}$ in the correct location within the already-sorted sequence of elements.
+More specifically, for each $i \in \{1,\ldots,n-1\}$, the fixed-length BZ algorithm is used to \emph{insert} $\theta_{n-i}$ in the correct location within the already-sorted sequence of elements.
 That is, $\theta_{n-1}$ is initially inserted in its estimated position with respect to $\theta_{n}$, and then $\theta_{n-2}$ is inserted in its estimated position with respect to now-known ordering of $\theta_{n-1}$ and $\theta_{n-2}$, and so on.
-In the $i$th insertion, this corresponds to an application of the BZ algorithm with a sorted sequence of length $i$.
-Further, the code uses $\floor{\frac{m}{n-1}}$ queries for each insertion, where $m$ denotes the total number of queries for noisy sorting.
+In the $i$th insertion, this corresponds to an application of the fixed-length BZ algorithm with a sorted sequence of length $i$.
+By taking derivative with respect to $\alpha$ for the term $\frac{1-p}{2(1-\alpha)}+\frac{p}{2\alpha}$ in~\eqref{eqn:bz_error}, we can see that the right-hand side of~\eqref{eqn:bz_error} takes minimum value $(n-1)(\tfrac12+\sqrt{p(1-p})^{\td{m}}$ when $\alpha$ is set to $\frac{\sqrt{p}}{\sqrt{p}+\sqrt{1-p}}$.
+Therefore, by setting $\alpha$ to the optimal value $\frac{\sqrt{p}}{\sqrt{p}+\sqrt{1-p}}$, we can minimize the overall error probability of the noisy sorting code.
+However, the noisy sorting code does not have the knowledge of the crossover probability $p$.
+Thus, the proposed noisy sorting code first computes an estimation, denoted $\hat{p}$, for the crossover probability through making $n$ queries on a same pair of elements.
+More specifically, we compare the two elements $\theta_1$ and $\theta_2$ for $n$ times.
+Let $t$ denote the number of responses $\theta_1<\theta_2$ out of the $n$ queries.
+We set $\hp=\frac{\min(t,n-t)}{n}$ as an \emph{unbiased} estimation for $p$.
+Then we run each step of BZ algorithm with input parameter $\alpha=\frac{\sqrt{\hp}}{\sqrt{\hp}+\sqrt{1-\hp}}$.
 Algorithm~\ref{alg:proposed-sorting} shows the pseudocode of the proposed fixed-length noisy sorting code.

-Let $P_e(i)$ denote the probability of error of the $i$th insertion.
-Then, the error probability of the proposed noisy sorting code can be bounded as
+Notably, this estimation process spends $n$ queries, while the later insertion steps spend in total $\Theta(n\log n)$ queries.
+Therefore, the number of queries spent on estimation does not affect the dominating term in the total number of queries of the algorithm.
+Moreover, we show that with high probability these $n$ queries provide a sufficiently accurate estimate $\hp$ for later insertion steps.